Prepare. Turn On. Stay On. Recover.

 System Overview

-The Vector Performance System
+the Vector Performance System

 PHASE 1 - PRIME: Night before, targeting sleep and hydration preload